nurdwerks/storymaker/Books/Book 4 - The Stone Season/Chapter 10 - The Drifter.md

 ### Scene 4: The Alliance

 - **Key Event:** The group agrees to follow Hatcher to the Foundation, recognizing that their survival depends on his knowledge of the "deep vents."
-  - _Character Defining Moment:_ **Angelica Vance** — Decides to trust a stranger over the data-driven pessimism of Dr. Aris.
+  - _Character Defining Moment:_ **Angelica Ward** — Decides to trust a stranger over the data-driven pessimism of Dr. Aris.
-  - _Key Dialog:_ **Angelica Vance:** "He has the map.
+  - _Key Dialog:_ **Angelica Ward:** "He has the map.
 We have the muscle.
 It's a survival pact.
 Move out."
   - _Key Dialog:_ **Ria:** "I've trusted worse.
 Usually people who were already dead."

 ---

 _Summarized from Book 4 source material._